 Walking through the elegant Corso Ercole I d’Este, we reach the imposing Castello Estense.
 Here we can visit ancient prisons, kitchens, large frescoed salons and exhibitions on the territory of Ferrara.

-From here, passing through Piazza Savonarola, we reach the medieval center with its Palazzo Ducale, that now host the Town Hall (only exterior visit) and with the Cathedral of San Giorgio, whose Romanesque-Gothic façade introduces us to a late – Renaissance and Baroque interior.
+From here, passing through Piazza Savonarola, we reach the medieval center with its Palazzo Ducale, that now host the Town Hall (only exterior visit) and with the Cathedral of San Giorgio, whose Romanesque-Gothic façade introduces us to a late – Renaissance and Baroque interior (closed for restoration).

 From the old Piazza delle Erbe (today’s Piazza Trento Trieste), embellished by the imposing bell tower and the old merchant’s shops, you can reach the medieval area of the Jewish Ghetto and the evocative Via delle Volte.